0cjs/sedoc/8bit/nec-pc/README.md

 The Z80-based __PC-8001__ was one of the first micros introduced into Japan, in 1979-09, preceeded only by the Hitachi Basic Master.
 It could run CP/M.

 - __PC-8001A__ (1981-08): US release.
 Katakana replaced with Greek.
 - __PC-8001B__ (?): European release (240V).
 [Pictures][retropc.net/404].
 - __PC-8001mkII__ (1983-03): Improved graphics, many expansion modules
   (including FDC) built-in, two expansion slots.
 - __PC-8001mkIISR__ (1985-01) Improved graphics again.

+This was followed by the PC-8801 series, which started with a separate keyboard/system unit configuration and quickly added features, dropping earlier features and video modes along the way.
+See [8801](8801.md) for details.

 Specs:
 - CPU: μPD780C-1 (Z80 clone), 4 MHz.